luis-amez/di-workshop-13-dsa-recursion/README.md

 # Workshop: Recursion 🔄

-As with previous workships, you should fork this repo and then complete the bold questions below.
+As with previous workshops, you should fork this repo and then complete the bold questions below.

 **Remember, it's about exploration and understanding.
 Take your time!
 Don't move on until you fully understand what's happening.**